gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 ## Installing the Bot Emulator
-In a production world, user's interface with your Bots through one or many configured **Channels**.
-These channels represent the different *interfaces* that end-users can use to interact with your bot application.
-One of the power features of Bot Framework is the ability to code once for multiple channels.
+In a production world, user's interface with your bots through one or many configured **Channels**.
+These channels represent the different *interfaces* that end-users can use to interact with your application.
+One of the power features of Bot Framework and Bot Services is the ability to code once for multiple channels.
 Currently, the supported channels include the following:

 *	Cortana
 *	Bing